 The processes driving gang entry and disengagement are central to classic and contemporary criminological research on gang involvement.
-Yet, the role of delinquent peer friendship networks in contouring gang membership has driven much of criminological research.
+Yet, the role of delinquent peer friendship networks in contouring gang membership has driven much criminological research.
 The study uses the National Longitudinal Survey of Youth 1997 to examine the transmission of gang membership among similar-aged siblings.
-These data offer the opportunity to use siblings’ self-report of gang involvement as a determinant of focal youths’ self-report of gang involvement. change in gang involvement
+These data offer the opportunity to use siblings’ self-report of gang involvement as a determinant of focal youths’ self-report of gang involvement.

 In this study, we investigate how a police officer’s exposure to peers accused of misconduct shapes his or her involvement in excessive use of force.
 By drawing from 8,642 Chicago police officers named in multiple complaints, we reconstruct police misconduct ego networks using complaint records.
 Our results show that officer involvement in excessive use of force complaints is predicted by having a greater proportion of co-accused with a history of such behaviors.